Notes & Micro-decisions

 - Conflict check — does this contradict an active decision?

-- Scope check — if it affects many files, suggests
+- Scope check — if it affects many files, the agent suggests

-When /q-reason is active in a session, the agent may record notes automatically
+When /h-reason is active in a session, the agent may record notes automatically

 when it notices decisions in conversation.
-This is a best-effort behavior, not a guarantee —
+This is best-effort — the auto-capture logic is

-the auto-capture instructions are part of the /q-reason skill prompt.
-If
+part of the /h-reason skill prompt.
+If /h-reason hasn't been

-For reliable note capture, use /q-note explicitly.
+For reliable capture, use /h-note explicitly.
 It takes seconds and ensures

 the rationale is recorded properly.